bgswaroop/django-corey-schafer/README.md

 The receivers for the signal can be defined in the application root `signals.py` and its corresponding entry in the `apps.py` file.

+#### Part 9: Updating user profile via forms

+In order to update values inside our models (database) we will have to create a model form.
+For instance, we can create the following form.
+Also check the corresponding `profile` view in the application's `views.py` file.

+    class UserUpdateForm(forms.ModelForm):
+        email = forms.EmailField()
+        class Meta:
+            model = User
+            fields = ['username', 'email']

+Default values in a form can be filled in by specifying the values while creating the objects of the forms:

+    u_form = UserUpdateForm(instance=request.user)
+    p_form = ProfileUpdateForm(instance=request.user.profile)

+Note that when the forms contain special data, within the POST method we need to add the appropriate the arguments.
+For instance, when there are images:

+    p_form = ProfileUpdateForm(request.POST, request.FILES, instance=request.user.profile)

+Always perform a *redirect* when the form data is successfully submitted.

+Additionally, perform image resize to save space on the web server.

 ---